 Choosing the Right Type of Custody Arrangement

-One of the most difficult choices to come out of any divorce arrangement is the one which determines who will get custody of the children.
+One of the most difficult choices to come out of any divorce arrangement is the one that determines who will get custody of the children.
 The decision is a tough one because the outcome may very well decide the future health and happiness of the children, and it’s understandable that it can be a contentious issue.
 There are a few different options you can consider, and it can help to discuss your situation with an experienced divorce attorney before you come to any final decision.

 Custody Arrangement Options